-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/355 population modelling, an adverse effect on site some incomplete annual datasets, and the integrity cannot be excluded alone, scale at which annual I-WeBS data is collected cumulatively or in combination for all Tier 3 for Castlemaine Harbour it is not appropriate (new application) sites for the determination of impact significance of most intertidal shellfish culture activities (It is however useful for population trends and habitat use at the high (or rising) tidal cycle).
-Low tide count survey data has been carried out and published by the NPWS (2011a), this covers a very limited time period of a single over-wintering season between October 2009 February 2010.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/465A predictions based on additional studies and count within 2-3 hours either side of high tide), population modelling, an adverse effect on site some incomplete annual datasets, and the integrity cannot be excluded alone, scale at which annual I-WeBS data is collected cumulatively or in combination for all Tier 3 for Castlemaine Harbour it is not appropriate (new application) sites for the determination of impact significance of most intertidal shellfish culture activities (It is however useful for population trends and habitat use at the high (or rising) tidal cycle).
+Low tide count survey data has been carried out and published by the NPWS (2011a), this covers a very limited time period of a single over-wintering season between October 2009 - February 2010.
 This survey also recorded the location of High tide roosts, covering only a single high tide in February 2010.
-It is not ~ known if high tide roosts within the Harbour shift throughout the year or across years.
+It is not known if high tide roosts within the Harbour shift throughout the year or across years.
 A recent low tide overwintering survey of Castlemaine Harbour (Inis Environmental, 2020) has highlighted a significant decline (using numerous comparison datasets, outlined in Annex I: Castlemaine Bird Data Report) in numerous waterbird species including species listed as SCIs for the SPA, with an overall drop in numbers of waterbirds of nearly 5,000 (30%) in 10 years.
-Along with the decline in total waterbird numbers is a reduced distribution in many species, notably Wigeon, Turnstone, Sanderling, Ringed Plover and Bar- tailed Godwit.
+Along with the decline in total waterbird numbers is a reduced distribution in many species, notably Wigeon, Turnstone, Sanderling, Ringed Plover and Bar-

-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/355 The advisor considers that further monitoring at both low and high tide, at a more regular interval than every 10 years, is required to fully assess the status and therefore the conservation objectives of the SCIs of the SPA.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/465A tailed Godwit.
+The advisor considers that further monitoring at both low and high tide, at a more regular interval than every 10 years, is required to fully assess the status and therefore the conservation objectives of the SCIs of the SPA.
 Site trends for Castlemaine Harbour should be examined in further detail using standard and robust statistical methods of modelling and indexing, as carried out within the SPAs Conservation Objectives documents.
 There is currently insufficient data to rule out Adverse Effects on Site Integrity, in terms of disturbance (both noise and visual) and displacement on the Bird species listed as SCIs.